 \subsection{Adaptive Spatial Feature Fusion}

-Multi-scale feature fusion integrates semantic and low-level features across scales, crucial for small lesion regions that are easily disturbed.
-This enhances classification by combining global and local information.
-To improve efficiency beyond transfer learning or simple ensembles, we propose an adaptive spatial feature fusion (ASFF) method, as shown in Figure~\ref{fig:ASFF}.
+Multi-scale feature fusion integrates semantic and low-level features across different scales, which is crucial for identifying small lesion regions susceptible to noise.
+This approach enhances classification by combining global context with local details.
+To improve efficiency beyond standard transfer learning or simple ensemble methods, we propose an Adaptive Spatial Feature Fusion (ASFF) method, as shown in the figure in Fig.~\ref{fig:ASFF}.